Check Foreign Office travel advice

-If the FCO says it's unsafe to travel, most tour operators will cancel your trip and find you a suitable equivalent holiday or give you a refund.
+If the Foreign and Commonwealth Office (FCO) says it's unsafe to travel, tour operators will cancel your trip.
+You should be offered an alternative holiday or given a full refund.

-If the FCO has not advised against all but essential travel to the area, your insurance company is also unlikely to pay out if you decide to cancel or curtail your trip because of safety fears.
+If the FCO has not advised against 'all but essential' travel to the area, your insurance company is also unlikely to pay out if you decide to cancel or curtail your trip because of safety fears.

 If you've booked a package holiday that might be affected by serious problems locally, but your tour operator refuses to refund you. you can argue that your enjoyment and relaxation will be ruined and that you’d be entitled to compensation under the Package Travel and Linked Travel Arrangements 2018.

 If you booked a holiday and it didn’t go how you planned, we can help you make a claim.Complain about a holiday

 If you’re currently on holiday and your trip has been affected by a natural disaster, civil unrest or other serious threat to public safety, contact your travel agent for advice.

 The Package Travel and Linked Travel Arrangements 2018 obliges your tour operator to: